Looking for practical advice for being more chill? Here are 30 simple tips for you.

 14. Ignore Negative Gossip & News

-If you know watching the news makes you panic, avoid it and find other ways to stay current.
-And when someone starts spilling tea on a trigger topic, imagine yourself wearing invisible headphones and playing your favorite chill beats instead.
+When someone starts spilling tea on a trigger topic, imagine yourself wearing invisible headphones and playing your favorite chill beats instead.

 This way, you can keep your energy clean.
 You can also be proactive about changing the subject to something positive.